White Fox (character)

-Ami Han is a superhero appearing in American comic books published by Marvel Comics.
-Created by writer and artist Young hoon Ko, the character first appeared in Avengers: Electric Rain #1 (October 2014).
+White Fox (Ami Han (RR: Han Ami)) is a superhero appearing in American comic books published by Marvel Comics.
+Created by writer and artist Young hoon Ko, the character first appeared in Avengers: Electric Rain #1.
 Ami Han is a superhero from South Korea.
 She belongs to a species of shapeshifting nine-tailed foxes called Kumiho.
-She is known under the codename White Fox.

 Development

 Concept and creation

 Ami Han is based on the Korean legend of the nine-tailed fox.
 She first appeared as an original character in a Marvel-licensed webtoon produced by Disney Korea.
-Marvel Comics Editor-in-Chief Chester Bror Cebulski later stated, "The character has proven to be so popular that we’ve decided to take it from Korea.
+Marvel Comics Editor-in-Chief C. B. Cebulski later stated, "The character has proven to be so popular that we’ve decided to take it from Korea.
 She’ll be joining the Avengers characters in the U.S. comic series."
 Writer Alyssa Wong commented, "Ami Han is a Kumiho who grew up without a Kumiho community, surrounded only by stories about how her kind is evil, heartless, and vicious.
 There's a certain grief that comes from that cultural isolation and external hatred, and it's something she's had to grapple with her entire life.
 I find that deeply compelling and resonant."